rocicorp/reflect-todo/README.md

 The idea of Reflect is that you can get all the benefits of [Replicache](https://replicache.dev/) without having to build your own backend.
 Think of it like Firebase, but with multiplayer and offline support that works 😂.

-Currently the way you run this demo is "on-prem": you get yourself a Cloudflare account and upload the backend (which is inside this repo) to your Cloudflare account.
+Currently the way you run this demo is on-"prem": you get yourself a Cloudflare account and upload the backend (which is inside this repo) to your Cloudflare account.

 You don't have to know much/anything about how the backend works.
 It's a black box.
 In the future, we will also offer the backend as a service.